shubhangi2002-19/quantum-computing-project/README.md

 # quantum-computing-project
-Shors Algorithm to factor Integers
+Shors Algorithm to factor Integers in polynomial time